Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Experiments

-{\bf Impact on Transformation Estimation: }It was suggested in~\cite{pvnet} that 6DoF pose estimation accuracy is improved by selecting keypoints that lie on the object surface, rather than the bounding box corners which lie just beyond the object surface.
+It was suggested in~\cite{pvnet} that 6 DoF pose estimation accuracy is improved by selecting keypoints that lie on the object surface, rather than the bounding box corners which lie just beyond the object surface.
 This may be the case when keypoint localization error increases signficantly with keypoint disperson, as occurs with vector and offset voting.
-There is, however, an advantage to dispersing the keypoints farther apart when using radial voting, which has a lower keypoint estimation error.
+There is, however, an advantage to dispersing the keypoints farther apart when using radial voting, which has a lower estimation error.

-To demonstrate this, we executed an experiment in which the keypoint locations were dispersed to varying degrees under a constant keypoint estimation error, with the impact measured on the accuracy of the resulting estimated transformation.
+To demonstrate this, we conducted an experiment in which the keypoint locations were dispersed to varying degrees under a constant keypoint estimation error, with the impact measured on the accuracy of the resulting estimated transformation.
 We first selected a set $\cal{K}$=$\{k_j\}_{j=1}^{4}$ keypoints on the surface of an object, using the FPS strategy.
 This set was then rigidly transformed by $T$, comprising a random rotation (within $0^\circ$ to $360^\circ$ for each axis) and a random translation (within 1/2 of the object radius), to form keypoint set ${\cal{K}}_T$.
 Each keypoint in ${\cal{K}}_T$ was then independently pertubed by a magnitude of 1.5 mm in a random direction, to simulate the keypoint estimation error of the radial voting scheme, resulting in (estimated) keypoint set $\widetilde{\cal{K}}_{\widetilde{T}}$.

 Next, the estimated transformation $\widetilde{T}$ between $\widetilde{\cal{K}}_{\widetilde{T}}$ and the original (ground truth) keypoint set $\cal{K}$ was calculated using the Horn method~\cite{Horn:88}.
 This process simulates the pose estimation that would occur between estimated keypoint locations, each with some error, and their corresponding ground truth model keypoints.
 The surface points of the object were then transformed by both the ground truth $T$ and the estimated $\widetilde{T}$ transformations, and the distances separating corresponding transformed surface points were compared, as a measure of the accuracy of the estimated transformation.